 The succulent group is a vastly diverse genus, a common feature is the plant’s ability to store water in its body and root system, yet sit in dry compost for long periods.
-Many succulent plants have evolved over the years to exist in extremely hot, baron, dry conditions but do also survive well here in the UK too with a little modification!
+Many succulent plants have evolved over the years to exist in extremely hot, barren, dry conditions but do also survive well here in the UK too with a little modification!

 General Care Tips

 Keep frost free.
 We heat our greenhouses to +5°C

 Most succulents can stand some cold if they are dry, but certainly do not want to go down much below freezing (0°c).
 Indeed, it is the time spent dormant in the cold months that helps some plants develop flowers in the warmer months.

 We grow our plants either outside in the summer months or in the greenhouse all year round.

 The native bright climates of these plants provide strong light most of the year round which allows the plants to grow in a vibrant compact way.
 Whilst not all succulents want bright sunshine, most do.
 We have found those that prefer a shadier spot often are variegated, or have translucent leaves, but not always; green Aeonium tableforme is found growing on the shady sides of cliffs in their natural habitat.
 If you find your plant raising up from the center or has leaves that are not as tightly packed as they were – it is likely the plant does not have the best light levels.
 Outside is where the best light is, under glass the levels drop, and moving into a porch or sunny windowsill is lower still, and a shady windowsill has very reduced light levels.

 Soak it, then let the compost dry out completely.
 Repeat.

 We are regularly asked “How often should I water my succulent?” the easiest answer to this question is “When the compost is completely dry… and if you are not sure wait a further day or two…or even three.”